gerirgaudi/naplug/README.md

 Some interesting observations about the above code:

 * The case where the marker file is missing is handled, resulting in an `unknown` status
-* The exception is saved as the `result.payload`, in case this is useful to the caller
+* The exception is saved as the `plug.payload`, in case this is useful to the caller
 * The `exec!` call is used, which instructs the plugin to execute, output and exit in a single call

 ### Helpers